BrightID/BrightID-Constitution/README.md

 This document outlines the responsibilities of ***[BrightID Main DAO](https://mainnet.aragon.org/#/brightid)*** in governing BrightID's open-source network ("BrightID") and [requirements for its members](#membership).

 ## Responsibilities of BrightID Main DAO
-Actions are decided by a vote of a membership and enacted by [BrightID Main DAO's software](https://mainnet.aragon.org/#/brightid), including its [agent app](https://mainnet.aragon.org/#/brightid/apps/).
+Actions are decided by a vote of the membership and enacted by [BrightID Main DAO's software](https://mainnet.aragon.org/#/brightid), including its [agent app](https://mainnet.aragon.org/#/brightid/apps/).

 1. Pushing code changes that affect BrightID in general
     1. Currently delegated to [members of the github organization](https://github.com/orgs/BrightID/people), who will eventually transfer control to BrightID Main DAO's agent app.